ynwd/ynwd.github.io/content/posts/vagrant-basic-tutorial/index.md

 7. Networking
     Buka `Vagrantfile` lagi.
 Cari dan *un-comment* komentar bagian-bagian ini:
     ```ruby
-    # Create a forwarded port mapping which allows access to a specific port
-    # within the machine from a port on the host machine.
-In the example below,
-    # accessing "localhost:8080" will access port 80 on the guest machine.
-    # NOTE: This will enable public access to the opened port
-    config.vm.network "forwarded_port", guest: 80, host: 8080
     # Create a private network, which allows host-only access to the machine
     # using a specific IP.
     config.vm.network "private_network", ip: "192.168.33.10"